FAIRmat-NFDI/fairmat-tutorial-14-computational-plugins/docs/parser_plugins.md

 One of NOMAD's most recognized features is drag-and-drop parsing.
 The NOMAD parsers, which automate the conversion of raw simulation files into the standardized NOMAD format, significantly offload the burden of data annotation from researchers, reducing their data management responsibilities while also improving the accessibility of their data.

-### Getting started
+### Getting Started

-To create your own parser plugin, visit our GitHub template and use the “Use this template” button.
+To create your own parser plugin, visit our GitHub template and click the “Use this template” button.
 Follow the [How to get started with plugins](https://nomad-lab.eu/prod/v1/staging/docs/howto/plugins/plugins.html) documentation for detailed setup instructions.
 The template will appear bare-bones at the start.
 Following the instructions in the `README.md`  and the `cruft` setup will allow you to tune the project to your needs.